+1-888-360-0001 8:00AM to 6:00PM EST

 July 18, 2021 | Farah Jassawalla

-A direct relationship has been established between hip fractures in the United States’ population and age.
-Fractures and hip pain are usually seen in older demographics, not just in the US but everywhere in the world.
+A direct relationship between hip fractures in the United States population and age has been established.
+Furthermore, fractures and hip pain are usually seen in older demographics in the US and everywhere globally.

-Every year 300,000 people are hospitalized for hip-related trauma (predominantly fractures) and over 60% of hospital admissions are of people over the age of 65.
-Older women are more likely to complain of hip (and other osteologic) complaints.
+Every year 300,000 people are hospitalized for hip-related trauma (predominantly fractures), and over 60% of hospital admissions are of people over 65.
+In addition, older women are more likely to complain of hip (and other osteologic) complaints.

 The underlying cause of hip pain can vary from direct and indirect trauma to tumors and infections.
-It is therefore vital for a physician to make a correct assessment of what’s causing the pain and deduce a treatment plan for relieving it.
+Therefore, a physician must make a correct assessment of what's causing the pain and deduce a treatment plan for relieving it.
 Any delays in formulating an appropriate treatment plan can lead to dire consequences.

 For example, arthritis caught on early can be managed or relieved with appropriate rehabilitation and medications.
-If the diagnosis is incorrect because of improper imaging, surgeries might become necessary.
+Surgeries might become necessary, however, if the diagnosis is incorrect because of improper imaging.

 Benefits of Hip MRI

 Radiology refers to the branch of medicine that deals with imaging internal bodily functioning and systems.
-Imaging of the hip is particularly useful to also diagnose pathologies and traumas to the ilium, sacrum, lumbar spine, and associated muscles plus soft tissues.
+Hip, For example, imaging is instrumental in diagnosing pathologies and traumas to the ilium, sacrum, lumbar spine, associated muscles, and soft tissues.

-Multiple images of the hip are necessary for a correct diagnosis and thereafter creating an adequate treatment plan.
+Multiple images of the hip are necessary for a correct diagnosis and for creating an adequate treatment plan.
 This includes:

 Magnetic Resonance Imaging (MRI) is one of the most sensitive tests for examining and diagnosing bone and surrounding soft tissues.
-MRI tests can detect stress fractures, soft tissue trauma, and infections.
+In addition, MRI tests can detect stress fractures, mild tissue trauma, and infections.

 Pathologies of the Hip